 Uveitis affecting the back of your eye tends to heal more slowly, so more prolonged treatment is necessary.
 The time for a response to treatment, how long a flare-up lasts, and how vision is affected in the short and long term varies from person to person.

 In ophthalmology, HLA associations are strongest in diseases of the uvea.
-Of the people with Uveitis, the majority has an HLA B27 marker.
+Of the people with uveitis, the majority have an HLA B27 marker.

-Your eye doctor may order the HLA- B 27 test plus other autoimmune disease markers to monitor your disease progression.
+Your eye doctor may order the HLA- B 27 test plus other autoimmune diseases markers to monitor your disease progression.

 Uveitis is very common amongst people with autoimmune diseases:

-1. Autoimmune diseases – including Ankylosing Spondylitis (inflammation of the bones in your spine), Reactive Arthritis – inflammation of joints, urethra, and eyes, sometimes lesions on your skin, and Juvenile rheumatoid arthritis
+- Autoimmune diseases – including Ankylosing Spondylitis (inflammation of the bones in your spine), Reactive Arthritis – inflammation of joints, urethra, and eyes, sometimes lesions on your skin Juvenile rheumatoid arthritis and juvenile idiopathic arthritis.

-- Steroid eye drops to reduce inflammation.
-Steroid cause increase in IOP and cataract, long term use may cause potential liver and kidney damage
+- Steroid eye drops to reduce eye inflammation.
+Steroids cause an increase in IOP and cataracts; long-term use may cause potential liver and kidney damage.

 - Oral steroid medications